Every human being uses the word “I” countless times a day.

 Now, imagine being like Arjuna and having Bhagavan Krishna always close to you, so that you can consult Him whenever you want.

-Selected Shlokas from the Srimad Bhagavad Gita : A Practical Quick Reference,
+That is precisely the purpose of the newly released eBook, Selected Shlokas from the Srimad Bhagavad Gita : A Practical Quick Reference, now available on Amazon.

 This is not another commentary, nor a ritualistic presentation of scripture.

-This eBook is designed as a ready reference, something you keep on your phone, tablet, or Kindle and return to whenever life presents a challenge.
+This eBook is designed as a ready reference, something you keep on your phone, tablet, or Kindle and return towhenever life presents a challenge.

 Each Shloka has been carefully selected and translated into clear, direct English, focusing on practical understanding rather than blind belief.
-The intent is simple:
+The intent is simple: help you respond to life with clarity instead of emotional turbulence.

 Just as people carry emergency numbers or reference guides, this book is meant to be mentally accessible at all times.